OCD & DISABILITY BENEFITS

 People who have OCD are locked in a cycle of obsessive thoughts followed by compulsive acts.
 If they attempt to stop acting on their thoughts, it makes their anxiety rise to a very high level.
 They may have a panic attack and to them it appears that the only way they can relieve their anxiety is by acting on their thoughts.
 For example, if a person with OCD is obsessing over germs, they may wash their hands 40 to 50 times a day.
 If they try not wash their hands, their anxiety will rise to the point that they have a panic attack or they cannot deal with their anxiety.
 Therefore, it is easier to perform the act and wash their hands, so their anxiety remains under control.

-Unfortunately, these OCD compulsions are consume a lot of time during the day.
-If you are washing your hands 40 times a day, that could take an hour or more of time.
+Unfortunately, these OCD compulsions consume a lot of time during the day.
+If you are washing your hands 40 times a day, then that could take an hour or more of time.
 Similarly, a person with OCD might spend hours in the shower, repeatedly washing their hair, face, arms, legs and hands.
 Likewise, OCD may cause you to spend most of your night checking your doors and locks instead of sleeping.

 Obviously, spending your time on compulsive behavior can make it difficult to leave the house, much less work.
 If you can only focus on your thoughts, it is impossible to focus, follow instructions, and hold down a job.
 Thus, OCD can lead to being unable to work.